Spencer Torkelson Player Props: Tigers vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.15 team ERA ranks 28th among all league pitching staffs.
+- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.17).

-- The Royals rank 19th in baseball in home runs allowed (85 total, 1.2 per game).
+- Royals pitchers combine to surrender 86 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

+- Lynch (0-3) gets the starting nod for the Royals in his fifth start of the season.
+He's put together a 5.79 ERA in 23 1/3 innings pitched, with 20 strikeouts.

-- The righty last pitched on Wednesday against the Cincinnati Reds, when he threw six innings, allowing five earned runs while giving up five hits.
+- In his most recent time out on Thursday against the Cincinnati Reds, the lefty threw seven innings, giving up seven earned runs while surrendering seven hits.

+- The 26-year-old has an ERA of 5.79, with 7.7 strikeouts per nine innings, in four games this season.
+Opponents are hitting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.